N0SO/moqputils/README.md

              Missouri QSO Party Excel logging form MOQP_log.xls to a Cabrillo file ready for submission.

-   loadlogs - Load logfiles into a MySQL database.
+   -loadlogs - Load logfiles into a MySQL database.
 Log headers
               are read and recorded a table logheaders, then QSOs from the log are read into a QSOs table.
               This will allow the additional utilities to do things like validate QSOs and generate contest wide stats.

-   qsocheck - Check all QSOs in the MySQL database QSO table
+   -qsocheck - Check all QSOs in the MySQL database QSO table
               for validity.
 Also checks for a corrosponding QSO with the other station.
 The QOS will be marked VALID if all QSO checks pass, or the reason the